Toronto families in ‘panic mode’ as Ontario enforces new after-school care rules

 Toronto families are scrambling to secure after-school care in a city that already offers few options as the Ontario government enforces new rules that require recreation programs to limit the number of days they accept students.

-Close to 100 families with children attending an after-school program at Sprouts Growing Bodies and Minds, a facility in the city's east-end, were told on Saturday that the government would allow their children to be there only three times a week, not five.
-They were given a week's notice to find ways to fill two days of after-school care in a city where waiting lists for childcare is the norm.
+Close to 100 families with children attending an after-school program at Sprouts Growing Bodies and Minds, a facility in the city's east-end, were told over the weekend that the government would only allow their children to be there three times a week, not five.
+They were given a week's notice to find child care to fill the remaining two days.

+The Liberal government initially defended its actions, with a spokeswoman for Indira Naidoo-Harris, the minister responsible for child care, saying in a statement that recreation programs are "typically episodic and short in duration."
+If a program provides after-school care everyday for children as young as four, it would need to be a licensed daycare.
+But on Tuesday evening, after receiving a letter signed by more than 70 parents, the Ministry of Education said it would extend the compliance deadline and work with Sprouts to find a solution that avoids disrupting families.

-The problem is not limited to Sprouts.
-Several after-school providers say the new rules, phased in over the past two years, are confusing, and could cause upheaval for hundreds of parents and children already more than two months into the school year.
+The problem, however, is not limited to Sprouts.
+Several after-school-care providers say the new rules, which have been phased in over the past two years and took effect this fall, are confusing and could cause upheaval for hundreds of parents and children already more than two months into the school year.
 One Toronto dance studio said it stopped offering after-school care this fall, unsure what impact the new rules would have on its program.
 The Ministry of Education has so far this fall issued 10 compliance orders to facilities, saying they were in contravention of legislation.

 "It feels really wrong to have the government come in and tell you what you are able to choose for your child for an after-school program.
 They just came in with no warning … and it feels like a government that doesn't really understand or support a working family," said Myriam Tawadros, who has a five-year-old daughter in the after-school program at Sprouts.